Eye For Film >> Movies >> Chromophobia (2005) Film Review

 Moving on from Onegin, Martha swaps snowy St Petersburg for a sunny London (with a brief skip to Scotland), and a single main character for multiple protagonists within a tableaux arrangement.
 She also moves anchor to contemporary times, presenting the modern English on a feudal scale, with everyone from moneyed Knights of the Realm to slum-dwelling immigrants getting a slice of the action.

 In fact, the balance is fairly top-heavy, with only Penelope Cruz’s cancerous prostitute, her daughter and Rhys Ifans’ smitten social worker representing the lower classes.
-Journalist Trent (Ben Chaplin) lives far more comfortably, yet in total paucity compared to old friend Marcus (Damian Lewis), a law-firm partner with in a flash pad, a free-spending and art-loving wife Iona (Kristen Scott Thomas), and a silly-named child (Clem Tibber plays Orlando Aylesbury)
+Journalist Trent (Ben Chaplin) lives far more comfortably, yet in total paucity compared to old friend Marcus (Damian Lewis), a law-firm partner with in a flash pad, a free-spending and art-loving wife Iona (Kristin Scott Thomas), and a silly-named child (Clem Tibber plays Orlando Aylesbury)

 Rounding out the moneyed set are Marcus’ father, a still-powerful retired Lord Chief Justice (Ian Holm), his wife (Harriet Walter) and family friend Stephen (Ralph Fiennes), an auction-house buyer who gazes at young boys a little too intently.
 Paedophilia isn’t the only modern concern on show here: Trent is an eco-warrior, while Ifans’ Colin exposes a fraught welfare system and Iona considers a morale-boosting boob job.